 After each audit, centres receive individualized feedback, allowing them to see where improvement may be needed.
 In IQED, many of the quality indicators are based on the recommendations of the American Diabetes Association (ADA), the European Society of Cardiology (ESC) and the European Association for the Study of Diabetes (EASD) guidelines.

 Each cycle is closed with the publication of a global report on the findings of that cycle and the evolutions across cycles.

-The Privacy Commission has authorised the transmission and use of these data (authorisation only available in Dutch (link is external) or French (link is external)).
-Individuals treated in these centres are informed (link is external) about the data collection through a flyer and a poster in the waiting room and may opt out.
+The Sectoral Committee of Social Security and Health has authorised the transmission and use of these pseudonymized data (authorisation only available in Dutch (link is external) or French (link is external)).

 Sciensano and RIZIV/INAMI are responsible for the processing of the data.
 The processing is based on the grounds of public interest (art.
 6.1 (e) of the General Data Protection Regulation (GDPR)) and in particular for data concerning health, for reasons of public interest in the areas of public health (art.
 9.2 (i), of the GDPR).